2013 Florida State Seminoles football team: Bethune–Cookman

-Pregame Line: Lines are not released when an FCS team plays an FBS team.

 In their third game of the season, Florida State defeated the Bethune–Cookman Wildcats on a rainy night in their first meeting by a final score of 54–6.
 Coming into this game, Florida State held a 19–0 record against teams from the Football Championship Subdivision.

 Florida State jumped out to a quick lead by scoring the first 40 points of the game.
 Telvin Smith opened up the scoring for The Seminoles with an interception returned for a touchdown followed up by a 45-yard field goal from Roberto Auayo.
 A safety, caused by a penalty in the endzone by the Wildcats, gave the Seminoles an early twelve point lead.
 Florida State then scored three straight touchdowns courtesy of Kelvin Benjamin, James Wilder Jr., and Devonta Freeman to carry a thirty-three point lead into halftime.

 Bethune–Cookman scored their first points at the start of the third quarter with a seven-yard touchdown run; they subsequently missed the extra point kick.
 Florida State would then score the final fourteen points of the game with two touchdown runs from newly converted RB Karlos Williams.

 The defense allowed only 242 yards while the offense gained 492 total yards.
 Quarterback Jameis Winston completed 10 of 19 passes for 148 yards and two touchdowns.
 Running back Devonta Freeman led the team in rushing while wide receiver Kenny Shaw led the team in receiving.